Saysan777/Pairify-Labs/Readme/Implemenation.md

 - Rather than making api's in folders like app/api/<name>, we can simply write the server operations code in client using the 'use server' directive.
   Check: Great reads

+# Data access and actions files and folder

+- Data access as it name suggests relates to db CRUD operaions.
+It simply performs the operations and returns.